clastix/flux2-capsule-multi-tenancy/docs/ARCHITECTURE.md

 The `Kustomization` resource is a Reconciliation resource that represents a local set of Kubernetes resources that Flux is supposed to periodically reconcile in the cluster.

-It supports both `kustomizations` folders and folders that contain bare manifests.
+It supports both Kustomize overlays and folders that contain bare manifests.
-> The latter case is supported as the controller will anyway initialize a `Kustomization` from that folder, with the manifest as its resources.
+> The latter case is supported as the controller will generate a `kustomization.yaml` from that folder, with the manifest as its resources.

 A Kustomization can refer to other manifest that in turn can be Kustomizations, so that you can create a hierarchy of Kustomizations.